 The Nazareth Trust traces its roots back to 1861, when a young Christian doctor, Dr Kaloost Vartan, made the journey from Edinburgh to Nazareth, the hometown of Jesus, to establish a small four-bed clinic.

 At that time, it was the only medical facility in the town, and as far as Damascus and Beirut in the north, and Jerusalem in the south.
-Dr Vartan carried out pioneering medical work, reaching out to a population whose life expectancy barely reached 25 years.
+Dr Vartan carried out pioneering medical work, reaching out to a population with a very low life expectancy.

-While our foundations are in the provision of medical care, today, the Nazareth Trust is more than just a hospital.
+Even though we started our journey by providing medical care, today, the Nazareth Trust is more than just a hospital.
 We are a dynamic Christian organisation, with over 300,000 people accessing our services in healthcare, education and volunteering every year.

-We have a unique history, but also an ambitious vision for the future.
-There are many people who share in our passion and vision for the Holy Land.
+We have a unique history but also an ambitious vision for the future.
+Many people share in our passion and vision for the Holy Land.
 We hope you will do too, as you understand how you can make a difference to the people of Nazareth and the regions beyond.